-Amie Kang is a second-year doctoral student in the Counseling Psychology program at Boston College.
-Before, she earned her B.A. in Psychology at UC Berkeley and her Ed.M. in Human Development and Psychology at the Harvard Graduate School of Education.
-Amie has been part of the Purpose Lab for one year and leads the True North project, working with a talented team of students.
+Amie Kang is a doctoral student in the Counseling Psychology program at Boston College.
+She earned her B.A. in Psychology at UC Berkeley and her Ed.M. in Human Development and Psychology at the Harvard Graduate School of Education.
+Amie led the True North project, supervising a talented team of students.
 Apart from work and studies, Amie enjoys drinking lattes, experimenting with new recipes, and taking walks along the Charles River.

-Lily Konowitz is a fourth-year doctoral student in the Counseling Psychology program at Boston College.
+Lily Konowitz, Ph.D. completed her doctorate in the Counseling Psychology program at Boston College.
 She earned her B.A. in psychology and political science at Bucknell University, and her masters in counseling theories at Boston College.
-Working closely with other research assistants and Dr. Liang, Lily leads the Changemakers project, MentorOn project, and the Antecedents of Purpose study.
-In her free time she enjoys spending time with friends and family (when its not COVID), exercising, and reading novels/thrillers.
+Lily led the Changemakers project, MentorOn project, and the Antecedents of Purpose study.
+In her free time she enjoys spending time with friends and family, exercising, and reading novels/thrillers.

-Maddie Reed is a first year masters student in the Mental Health Counseling program at Boston College.
-She actually just graduated from BC undergrad in the spring, earning her B.A. in Applied Psychology and Human Development and English, as well as a concentration in Special Education.
-Maddie has also been a member of Dr. Belle Liang’s research team on purpose development for over two years, previously as an undergraduate research assistant, and now as a graduate research assistant.
-She is involved mostly with the Changemakers and MentorON programs.
+Maddie Reed was a masters student in the Mental Health Counseling program at Boston College.
+She earned her B.A. in Applied Psychology and Human Development and English, as well as a concentration in Special Education at BC.
+Maddie was also been a member of Dr. Belle Liang’s research team on purpose development for over three years.
+She has been involved mostly with the Changemakers and MentorON programs.
 She hopes to be a counselor with special focus on providing services for the the LGBTQ+ community.
-Outside of school, Maddie is a nanny three days a week, and she loves riding her bike all around Boston.
-She is originally from Omaha, Nebraska, but she has lived in Boston for the past 5 years!
+Outside of school, Maddie loves riding her bike all around Boston.
+She is originally from Omaha, Nebraska, but she has lived in Boston for years!
 In her free time, she loves to read and write, as well as skateboard around her neighborhood park!

 Arisa was born and raised in Bangkok, Thailand.
-She is now a first year student in the Master's in Mental Health Counseling program at Boston College, after pursuing an undergraduate degree at BC as well.
-Arisa has really enjoyed being part of the True North team, especially getting to help guide BC underclassmen to explore their purpose.
+She earned her Master's in Mental Health Counseling program at Boston College, after pursuing an undergraduate degree at BC as well.
+Arisa brings her marketing, technology, and psychology skills to bear as part of the True North team.
 Outside of the research team, Arisa enjoys dancing and exploring different cafes!

 Shao Wei Chew Chia

-Shao Wei Chew Chia is a first-year MDiv student at Harvard Divinity School, with an MSc in Psychology from the University of Edinburgh and BA in History and Literature from Harvard University.
-Shao Wei is new to the lab this year, and will be working on the True North project and studying the influence of maternal relationships and mentoring relationships on purpose development.
+Shao Wei Chew Chia was a MDiv student at Harvard Divinity School, with an MSc in Psychology from the University of Edinburgh and BA in History and Literature from Harvard University.
+Shao Wei worked on the True North project and studying the influence of maternal relationships and mentoring relationships on purpose development.